 Similarly, if you have been going hard at it for a few weeks/months in a row, now may be a good time to have a week or 2 off from coding.
 Go on holiday, binge watch Netflix or read a book - anything that is easy on your mind.

 Think of it as a race car going around a track.
 At some point, the car will become low on fuel, and the tires will become worn out.
 Sure, the driver can keep going, trundling around the track, or they can come in for a pit stop - get some fresh tires, more fuel, and come out on track feeling "fresher" than before.

 Learning to code is hard.
 Really hard.
 How many technologies are there?
 Loads.
 You might feel like you have to learn them all at once.
 You might start by learning some React.js, then some Node.js, then REST API's, then Python…

-There's only one thing you'll achieve by trying to learn to much to quickly - yep, burnout town.
+Trying to learn too much too quickly will burn you out.
 Don't fret my friend - the easy remedy for this is to simply focus on one thing at a time, and remember not to rush.
 Learn at your own pace and let the knowledge sink in.

 Have other Hobbies

 Learning to code might be your hobby (I know it was my only hobby for a while) but it's a good idea to have other hobbies that you enjoy.
 It helps to relieve stress, and is good for your mental health - provided your hobby doesn't add more stress to your life!